sap-tutorials/Tutorials/tutorials/hxe-howto-eclipse/hxe-howto-eclipse.md

 - Setup: Eclipse Mars or Neon version are expected to be installed and running before starting this tutorial to add the HANA Plugin.

 ## How-To Details
-Provides instruction on how to install and update the SAP HANA Tools plugin for Eclipse and connect to SAP HANA, express edition
+Provides instruction on how to install and update the SAP HANA Tools plugin for Eclipse and connect to SAP HANA, express edition.

 **Important**: The plugin for Eclipse supports development with XS Classic, which has been [deprecated as of SAP HANA 2.0 SPS02](https://help.sap.com/viewer/42668af650f84f9384a3337bcd373692/2.0.02/en-US/6c63b22412d04b5d9fbe46ab39b7939d.html).
 The tools have been replaced with web-based tools in XS Advanced.

 ### Time to Complete